hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 }
 ```

-Similar to `IdentifiedDataSerializable`, a Portable Class must provide `classId` and`factoryId`.
-The Factory object will create the Portable object given the `classId`.
+Similar to `IdentifiedDataSerializable`, a Portable Class must provide `classId` and `factoryId`.
+The Factory object creates the Portable object given the `classId`.

 An example `Factory` could be implemented as following: